 Recently a more complete story of my operation from the 1948 Hallicrafter Dxpedition to British East Africa, Kenya, Tanganyika and Uganda (VQ4,3 and 5) has been written by PA0ABM based on material that Bill W0LHS (SK) and I have sent him.
 It may be found on the web page: http://www.qsl.net/pa0abm/ghe/00ghe.htm

 QSLs: I answer all cards received, swl or ham, bureau or direct.
 I can do LOTW if necessary.
 I initiate a QSL only for a new country on 160, or for a new band/mode on other bands.
 I don't need green stamps nor IRCs, just an envelope with your address.
+I do dxing and rag chewing, and help hams needing MT.
 Rev: W7LR -Feb.
-23rd, 2014.
+23rd, 2015.